AhmedSeemalK/Enterprise-Inference/ida/README.md

    Imagine a world where deploying and managing AI Inference services is as effortless as a few keystrokes.
 With AI Inference Deployment Suite, you can bid farewell to the complexities of manual provisioning and embrace a future where agility and operational excellence are the norms.

    Powered by Kubernetes Infrastructure.
-AI Inference Deployment Suite empowers Enterprises to seamlessly provision, deploy, connfigure, and evolve their AI Inference infrastructure with unparalleled agility.
+AI Inference Deployment suite empowers Enterprises to seamlessly provision, deploy, configure, and evolve their AI Inference Infrastructure with unparalleled agility.

-   AI Inference Deployment Suite is designed for versatility, supporting model deployment for Inference across a diverse range of Intel hardware platforms, including
+   AI Inference Deployment suite is designed for versatility, supporting model deployment for Inference across a diverse range of Intel hardware platforms, including
    Intel Xeon, Intel Gaudi, and Intel CPUs, ensuring maximum flexibility for your AI Inference infrastructure requirements

 #### Key Components: